alexanderjoelvera99/GTR_Framework/data/readmeControls.txt

 Change the light to control -> SPACE

+Change multiple light rendering and shader -> 0
     Rendering options:
     * Multipass: Use "light" shader and MULTIPASS mode.
 You can initialize the renderer as follows renderer = new GTR::Renderer(GTR::MULTIPASS, "light");
     * Singlepass: Use "singlepass" shader and SINGLEPASS mode.
 You can initialize the renderer as follows renderer = new GTR::Renderer(GTR::SINGLEPASS, "singlepass");